 SCUBA Diving is a fairly expensive hobby.
 Virtually all dive centres claim to be the best, but when it comes to reality – this simply cannot be true.
-How do you choose which to dive with?
-When it comes to forking out your hard-earned bucks- you want to be sure you are getting the best money can buy don’t you?
+How do you choose the right scuba instructor to dive with?
+When it comes to forking out your hard-earned bucks, you want to be sure you are getting the best money can buy, don’t you?

 It’s a known fact that cheaper is not always better and this is certainly true in obtaining scuba certification!
 Big centres may not be perfect for you, if you don’t like a crowd.
-Small centres could be resource limited.
-There are many things to check.
-How will you know whether your choice has a brilliant safety record?
+On the other hand, small centres could be resource-limited.
+Therefore, there are many things to check.
+But how will you know whether your choice has a brilliant safety record?
 It is difficult for a novice to check the parameters that matter and even an experienced diver may struggle to find the real facts until it’s too late.

 There are a number of things that divers or prospective divers should know or check with regards to scuba dive training before they part with their money.

-Safety: What type of safety equipment is there and where is it kept?
-Who operates it and where will they be during the dive.
+What type of safety equipment is there and where do they keep it?
+Who operates it and where will they be during the dive?
 Is there a medical doctor or nurse close by and on call?
-How close is the nearest chamber and are divers advised of this?
-Is there a good emergency plan in place and are divers thoroughly advised?
+How close is the nearest chamber and does the centre advise divers on this?
+Is there a good emergency plan in place?

-For some novices the training agency that the instructor or centre is affiliated to may be important, so that should also be checked.
-The standards of some training agencies may not be accepted by dive centres in all countries and so the diver should ensure that if they train with a PADI or SSI (or any of the others) dive instructor or centre whilst abroad, then they will be able to use this certification at home or where they would usually want to dive.
+For some novices, the training agency that the instructor or centre is affiliated to may be important, so that should also be checked.
+Not all dive centres in the world accept the standards of some training agencies.
+So, the diver should ensure that if they train with a PADI or SSI (or any of the others) dive instructor or centre whilst abroad.
+Then, they will be able to use this certification at home or where they would usually want to dive.

-So-called independent reviews of a dive centre may be available online but it can be difficult to check the reliability of the review and can one be certain that the review hasn’t come from the centre itself?
+So-called independent reviews of a dive centre may be available online but it can be difficult to check the reliability of the review.
+Also, can one be certain that the review hasn’t come from the centre itself?
 Probably, the best advice I can leave you with is to go through the questions here and choose which ones matter most to you.
 Write them in your logbook and be sure to ask.
-In this way dive centres could also become more fastidious, especially when it comes to safety and maintaining the standards required of the training agency they are affiliated to.
+In this way, dive centres could also become more fastidious, especially when it comes to safety and maintaining the standards required of the training agency they are affiliated to.